Best Warzone audio settings to hear footsteps clearly

 • Mute Game When Minimized: On

-The best Warzone Season 2 Reloaded audio settings are all about checking that the most vital information is loudest, and we find that Headphones Bass Boost gives the clearest footstep audio to help pinpoint enemy locations.
+The best Warzone audio settings are all about ensuring that the most vital information is the loudest, and we find that Headphones Bass Boost gives the clearest footstep audio to help pinpoint enemy locations.

 Master Volume is down to personal preference, but we highly recommend turning Music Volume to 0.
 Dialog Volume can be set to 50 because it can sometimes be useful, but you don’t want it drowning out the rest of the game.

-We have Subtitles turned All Off, but you can turn them back on if you prefer, as Operators can sometimes give useful information.
+I prefer to play with Subtitles turned All Off, but feel free to turn them back on if you prefer, as Operators can sometimes give useful information.

-For Voice Chat, it’s up to you if you want to have Proximity Chat enabled.
-It can lead to some hilarious moments and give away enemy positions and strategies, but it can also drown out your teammates’ chatter if the enemies are particularly loud.
+For Voice Chat, you’ll have to decide whether to have Proximity Chat enabled.
+It can lead to some hilarious moments and give away enemy positions and strategies, but it can also drown out your teammates’ comms if the enemies are particularly loud.

 We like Classic Hit Marker Sound Effects the most, but experiment with a few and see what works best for you.
-We also recommend turning Reduce Tinnitus Sound On as well, as it’ll get rid of the ringing sound from Flashbangs and other Equipment.
+Lastly, we recommend turning Reduce Tinnitus Sound On, as it’ll replace the Concussion and Flash Grenade sounds with a more “dull and murky” sound that your ears will appreciate, especially if you play for a long time.